 Attendance at the weekly didactic seminars and group supervision is a requirement for all interns in the Consortium.
-The Internship Director must supply documentation of attendance when interns apply for licensure to ensure compliance with APPIC regulations.
+The Internship Consortium Director must supply documentation of attendance when interns apply for licensure to ensure compliance with APPIC and APA regulations.
 Furthermore, Friday seminars time is extremely difficult to make-up.
 For this reason, the Consortium has a strict attendance policy for the Friday seminars.

 Interns are expected to attend all scheduled meetings of the Friday seminar.
-The Friday seminar does not meet during official college breaks and official college holidays unless make-up sessions need to be scheduled due to the college being closed due to weather.
-A schedule for the seminars will be distributed at the beginning of each semester and is updated throughout the year.
-Interns will be given release time on Fridays in order to complete research projects, prepare for intern presentations, and complete site-specific requirements.
+The Friday seminar does not meet during official college breaks and official college holidays.
+A schedule for the seminars will be distributed at the beginning of the training year and maybe updated throughout the year.
+Interns will be given release time on Fridays to use as you wish.
+Intern release time on Fridays for the 2024-2025 training year will occur on the following Fridays (7/5/2024, 8/30/2024, 12/27/2024, 1/3/2025, 3/7/2025, 5/23/2025).
+These days will not change for the year.

 The following policies provide further clarification of Friday seminar attendance.

 - Attendance at weekly group supervision and didactic seminars is required and mandatory.
 Interns are expected to attend all seminars, arrive on time, and remain for the full duration.
 All interns should plan to be at Chestnut Hill College from 9 am to 5 pm every Friday, unless otherwise noted on the seminar schedule.
 Interns should not schedule travel out of town before this time.
-Leaving Friday seminars early is not permitted.
-Interns will not be given permission to miss Friday seminars unless an intern is sick (intern must provide proper medical documentation); there is a death in the family (intern must provide documentation) or attending a conference (interns must provide proper documentation and report back to cohort upon return).
-Interns who miss a meeting of the Friday seminar because of a serious emergency or for serious illness should provide appropriate documentation to the Internship Consortium Director.
-Make-up work may be required. - The didactic calendar is posted on Microsoft Teams and updated frequently.
+Leaving Friday seminars early is not permitted. - If an intern is sick, please reach out to Internship Consortium Director via text and email ASAP to inform of absence.
+Interns should complete the Request for Time Off Form (Appendix Z) within 24 hours of your return to seminar.
+Documentation for sickness will be required.
+Failure to provide may result in disciplinary action.
+Attending seminar virtually for sick days maybe approved on a case-by-case basis. - The didactic calendar is posted on Microsoft Teams and updated frequently.
 Interns are expected to check the calendar regularly for the schedule of didactic activities, as changes may occur. - If an intern is going to be late, it is the intern's responsibility to contact the Internship Director.
 If the seminar has already begun, interns may send a text message.
 However, notification does not imply approval.
 Two or more lateness will be considered an absence. - After the first absence, interns will receive a written warning, which will be placed in the intern's file.
-The warning may or may not be shared with the intern's primary supervisor; such action will be taken by mutual consent of the Internship Consortium Director and the Site Director. - After the second absence, the intern will be placed on probation, and a written remediation plan and review will be developed by the Internship Consortium Director and Chair of the Center for Professional Psychology in consultation with Site Director.
-The intern's Site Clinical Supervisor will be notified.
-The outcome of the review will include, but may not be limited, to remedial work, continued probation, suspension, or termination from the Consortium and the Psy.D.
-Program. - Interns maybe required to make-up Friday seminar time during the following training year.
-This may impact doctoral graduation and start of postdoctoral study.
+The warning will be shared with the intern's site director and/or primary supervisor.
+Please note that a warning will not be given for absences that involve professional development attendance approved by your site director.
+All interns should submit Request for Time Off within 24 hours of absence.
+Professional development includes all day trainings directly related to work at site (i.e., EMDR training, ADOS training, conference attendance in which you are presenting, etc.) - After the second absence, the intern will be placed on probation, and a written remediation plan will be developed by the Internship Consortium Director in consultation with Site Director.
+The outcome of the review will include, but may not be limited, to remedial work, probation, suspension, or termination from the Consortium.
+If any disciplinary action is taken, the intern's director of clinical training will be notified and the intern maybe subjected to disciplinary action within their doctoral program.